This document is a statement of aims, strategies and principles that The Windmill Nursery implements in its Special

 The Nursery recognises that there are children who may require special educational needs provision whilst attending the Nursery, due to learning, behavioural, emotional, social, physical, sensory or medical factors.
 We recognise that all children should be provided with a stable, secure learning environment.
 With this we are fully aware that learning resources and the nursery’s learning environment may need to be adapted to enable a child to reach their full potential.
 The Windmill Nursery will do its upmost to inform parents/guardians about their legal rights from the special educational needs Code of Practice.
 The staff at the Nursery will always be flexible and understanding with meetings and will regularly discuss a child’s development and progress both formally and informally with parents/guardians.

-The Special Educational Needs Co-ordinators at The Windmill Nursery are Nikki Reece and Julie Clark.
+The Special Educational Needs Co-ordinators at The Windmill Nursery are Denise Jones and Nikki Reece.

-The Behaviour Management Designated person is Julie Clark.
+The Behaviour Management Designated person is Denise Jones.

 They liaise together and with the Nursery Supervisor, Sue Melvin, regarding all aspects of the special educational needs policy.
 They will then liaise with the Nursery Assistants.